Azure-Samples/AI-Gateway/AI-GATEWAY.md

 *   The client application receives the completions in chunks as it's being generated.  {style="font-size:20px"}
 *   Might improve the user experience for intelligent apps with a ChatGPT interface.  {style="font-size:20px"}
 *   Streaming responses doesn't include the usage field to tell how many tokens were consumed.  {style="font-size:20px"}
-*   You sacrifice for now APIM built-in logging.  {style="font-size:20px"}
 *   Streaming in a production application makes it more difficult to moderate the content of the completions, as partial completions may be more difficult to evaluate.  {style="font-size:20px"}

 ---